Cherry Crumble No-Bake Energy Bars

 - Store in the refrigerator, or wrap individually and freeze until ready to pack to bring along with you.

-Here are some more of our favorite road trip snacks…
+Aside of the cherry crumble no-bake energy bars, here are some more of our favorite road trip snacks…

 And here is the entire #SundaySupper menu of Food That Travels…